rgrannell1/common-storage/README.md

   notify it intermittently until it succeeds when the node is back online online it can fetch any data it does not currently have synced.

-- Authenticated: read-write access is restricted by basic authentication.
+- Authenticated: read-write access is restricted by basic-authentication.

 ## API